 Dialog-based Interactive Image Retrieval

 We proposed a novel type of dialog agent for the task of interactive image retrieval.
 Recently, there has been a rapid rise of research interest in visually grounded conversational agents, driven by the progress of deep learning techniques for both image and natural language understanding.
 A few interesting application scenarios have been explored by recent work, such as collaborative drawing, visual dialog and object guessing game.
 In this work, we tested the value of visually grounded dialog agents in a practical and yet challenging context.
-Specicially, we proposed a novel framework of image retrieval system which learns to seek natural and expressive dialog feedbacks from the user and iteratively refine the retrieval result.
+Specifially, we proposed a novel framework of image retrieval system which learns to seek natural and expressive dialog feedbacks from the user and iteratively refine the retrieval result.

 Goal-oriented Training of Dialog Manager